 We’re always vulnerable to emotional upheaval.
 Change is inevitable, and it rarely comes when or how we expect it will.
 What’s worse, somehow it never gets easier to manage: Our collective failure to deal well with change supports a host of industries, from psychoanalysis to plastic surgery.
 The prevailing wisdom of the day is that staying true to oneself is the only way to navigate the stormy seas of uncertainty.
 Authenticity is big business these days.
 Brené Brown skyrocketed into the public eye with a series of TED Talks, books and a Netflix special this year about using our deepest personal vulnerabilities as fuel for bravery.
 Decades ago, Oprah amassed a huge fortune encouraging women to know, and live, their truths.
-The corporate world has gotten This story is from Kinfolk Issue Thirty-Five Buy Now Related Stories Arts & Culture Issue 39 Learn Lenience We were all young once.
+The corporate world has gotten This story is from Kinfolk Issue Thirty-Five Buy Now Related Stories Arts & Culture Issue 47 How to Change A Name A short guide to finding what suits.
+Arts & Culture Issue 39 Learn Lenience We were all young once.
 Arts & Culture Issue 39 Pay it Forward How to be a mentor.
 Arts & Culture Issue 39 Be Accountable On youth and responsibility.
 Arts & Culture Issue 39 Think Back A reexamination of nostalgia.
 Arts & Culture Issue 39 Grow Up In praise of aging.
-Arts & Culture Issue 39 Half a Notion A reassessment of ambivalence.